nomeforme/glitchbox/server/modules/prompt_travel_scheduler_README.md

 - Stabilization periods at minimum and maximum values
 - Support for one-way transitions (non-oscillating mode)
 - Debug output for monitoring factor changes
-- Optional seed travel for additional variation in generated images

 ## Usage